WWE World at WrestleMania: WrestleMania Superstore

-Every year during the week leading up to WrestleMania, the WrestleMania Superstore is open at WrestleMania Axxess.
+Every year during the week leading up to WrestleMania, the WrestleMania Superstore is open at the convention.
 The WrestleMania Superstore has "the largest selection of WrestleMania and WWE merchandise under one roof".
 It has over 700 items and includes exclusive Superstore-only merchandise.
 The store is open to the public, and no ticket is required.

 WWE Superstar statue

 Beginning in 2013, WWE has honored a Legend Superstar by unveiling a real-size statue at WrestleMania Axxess.
 This has not occurred every year, with no statue being unveiled in 2018 and 2023.
 (Excluding 2020 and 2021 when there was no convention following the COVID-19 pandemic.)
 In 2024 Bray Wyatt got two statues, one which shows him being the normal Bray Wyatt and one which shows him in the updated ”The Fiend” Bray Wyatt gear that he never got to use to wear in ring.